jack-miller-xc/Fitness-Forecast-App/README.md

-# Weather Health
+# Fitness Forecast
-Public facing page for Weather Health
+Public facing page for Fitness Forecast

-Welcome to Weather Health!
+Welcome to Fitness Forecast!

 ![App Icon](https://user-images.githubusercontent.com/12661527/123576839-ac46ea80-d7a0-11eb-88b5-b11375ba4453.png)

-Weather Health is native iOS application that lets users know the ideal times to run/bike/hike/cornhorn/etc each day based on weather conditions.
+Fitness Forecast is native iOS application that lets users know the ideal times to run/bike/hike/cornhorn/etc each day based on weather conditions.
 Each time has a 'patended' WeatherFit score that represents the favorability of weather conditions at a specific point in time.
-Since each athlete experiences the weather diffently, Weather Health also allows for further personalization of the score using a 'stoplight' system.
+Since each athlete experiences the weather diffently, Fitness Forecast also allows for further personalization of the score using a 'stoplight' system.
 Users can easily cycle through the available options (green, yellow, red) by simply tapping a metric's row.
 Green metrics mildly affect the score, yellow metrics moderately affect the score, and red metrics strongly affect the score.
 Users can also completely disable a metric from the WeatherFit score by cycling through to the gray option.

 Below is a typical example.